GLMX reboots high-tech platform in post-crisis repo environment

 NEW YORK (Reuters) - GLMX has raised $20 million in financing and updated its high-tech platform for trading repurchase agreements and secured lending to help clients comply with new regulatory reporting requirements, the company said on Thursday.

 The rise of non-bank institutions marks an evolution in the multitrillion-dollar repo market.
-As rules implemented since the 2008 financial crisis have made the business less attractive for Wall Street banks, companies like Palo Alto, California-based GLMX have stepped in to take their place.
+As rules implemented since the 2008 financial crisis have made the business less attractive for Wall Street banks, companies like Palo Alto, California-based GLMX have stepped in to fill the gaps.

+Noting the lack of innovation and automation in fixed income markets, GLMX Chief Executive Officer Glenn Havlicek said he founded the company in 2010 to address “fragmentation and inefficiency in the front end of the markets.”

-GLMX reported that last year its client base doubled, and average weekly trading volumes increased by 400 percent to more than $68 billion.
+GLMX, which acts as an intermediary between funds looking to finance trading bets and money-market investors with ready cash, said it doubled its client base last year, with average weekly trading volumes increasing by 400 percent to more than $68 billion.

-The company expects the latest investment will help it expand its operations in Europe, where repo markets face new regulatory requirements under the Markets in Financial Instruments Directive, or MiFID II, and Securities Financing Transactions Regulation, or SFTR.
+The company expects the latest investment to help it expand its operations in Europe, where repo markets face new regulatory requirements under the Markets in Financial Instruments Directive, or MiFID II, and Securities Financing Transactions Regulation, or SFTR.

-“Global repo markets are in the midst of significant change, driven by evolving capital needs and regulatory requirements,” said GLMX Chief Executive Officer and co-founder Glenn Havlicek.
+“Global repo markets are in the midst of significant change, driven by evolving capital needs and regulatory requirements,” said Havlicek.

-GLMX acts as an intermediary between funds looking to finance trading bets and money-market investors with ready cash.
 Traditionally, banks were both participants in and mediators of repo deals.
 But post-crisis rules have forced banks to adopt higher leverage ratios after a panic in the repo market shuttered Lehman Brothers.

 Banks must therefore hold onto safe assets like Treasuries instead of loaning them out, limiting their involvement in the repo space.
 As banks have retreated from repo deals, they have also stepped back from their roles as deal mediators.